HV Tech Stack Chapter 01 · Stack

 Note

 Magic-link auth fails if mail lands in spam.
-This service is not optional.
+Once the portal launches, this service is not optional.

 III.